 Step 3: In the Service Manager window, go to the right side of the pane.
 Now, under the Name column, look for Windows Time.

-Step 4: Double-click on Windows Time service to open its Properties dialogue box.
+Step 4: After that, Double-click on Windows Time service to open its Properties dialogue box.
 Under the General tab, go to Startup type and set it to Automatic.

 Step 5: Now go to the Service status and see if it’s running already.
 If not, then click on the Start button to start the service.